xdai-dlgvv/SV248S/README.md

 - **[CO]** ***Continuous Occlusion***: STO or LTO occur twice or more times in a sequence.
 - **[BCL]** ***Background Cluster***: There are at least ten frames that contain the INV flag.
 - **[IPR]** ***In-Plane Rotation***: The object has an in-plane rotation at an angle greater than or equal to 30 degrees.

+## Get SV248S
+Please send E-mail to us with your school or origination name: liyuxuan_xidian@126.com, and we will give you a private link of Cloud Drive.

 ## Cite This
 If this work is helpful for your research, please cite with: